Five tools.

 Bri is the named keeper of operations.
 The conscience of the room.
 The closer of apex relationships.
 She runs onboarding for every Charter member, hosts the quarterly office hours, and is the direct line for the operators in the room who matter most.

-The contractor-owner reading this recognizes the structure immediately.
+The operator-owner reading this recognizes the structure immediately.
 His own business runs on the same one.

 Group office hours, every quarter.
 A direct line during onboarding.
 Whatever it takes, for as long as you carry the badge.